Get

 Usually, compulsive behaviors, are a clear indication that your cat is in a bad mental state.
 Luckily with appropriate management, these behaviors can be extinguished.
 You should make a complete analysis of the diet, the habits, the living space, the social structure, and the environmental enrichment your cat lives in and has access to every day.
 The first step would be to get your cat checked by a veterinarian to rule out disease or pain as the cause of the compulsive behavior.

 Speak about your cat’s diet to the vet because this behavior could be originated from a nutritional deficiency.
 Once a medical or nutritional reason is ruled out, you should try to evaluate any possible causes of stress and anxiety in your cat’s environment to make a target plan to eliminate them.
 Some cats benefit from the use of pheromone diffusers or calming sprays, others simply need a place where they feel safe or to be removed away from another very dominant cat or a scary dog or kid.
-Some cats’ extreme cases might need some prescription medication, so, after evaluation, your vet should be able to decide if this is the case.
+Some cats’ extreme cases might need some prescription medication, so, after evaluation, a veterinarian should be able to decide if this is the case.

 2. Boredom